dribnet/purvs/README.md

 22/03
 I'm now trying to figure out how i can make the paint trail follow the can hands.
 I've got the colour sorted and the thickness.
 The only thing I can't  seem to crack is how to get the trail to start and end at the hour of twelve

+22/03
+Messaged phoebe and she solved my problem!
+There was more precision needed with one of my maps and a specific rotation number was needed too.
+With this code figure out, the main clock function i wanted to acheive has been solved.
+All i need to do now is work on my alarm and drips of the hour signs.